blessingokoro/Prediction-of-Water-Production/README.md

 SCOPE OF STUDY
 The focus on this project was to apply a Machine learning approach for prediction of water production.
-Different machine learning algorithms will be deployed on production data from Volve Field.
-The best is selected and the developed model will be consequently fine-tuned through hyper parameterization of controlled variables.
+Different machine learning algorithms was deployed on production data from Volve Field.
+The best was selected and the developed model was consequently fine-tuned through hyper parameterization of controlled variables.
 These variables include; flowrate, gauge sizes, oil, water and gas production, GOR, BHFP, choke sizes, wellhead temperature and pressure, tubing sizes.